 PRINTABLE PDF MAP • INTERACTIVE GOOGLE MAP • ONLINE GRAPHIC • MILEAGE SPREADSHEET

-Interactive Google Map
+Interactive Google Maps

 After many years, the city completed the connection from Robinwood to Sooner Park, addressing a half-mile section of Turkey Creek which had no trail from Eastland Center at Highway 75 over to the former Will Rogers School on Frank Phillips Boulevard.

-Bridge Together Project
+2013 Bridge Together project

 The boards on the large pedestrian bridge over the Caney River were rotting away and needed to be replaced.
 Bob Pomeroy spearheaded raising funds for the effort.
 Donors like Granger helped buy new planks, which were installed by October 2013.